pietrop/deepspeech-node-wrapper/docs/ADR/2019-12-10-deepspeech-stt.md

 In an electron app you could have something similar this to download the models in the user's library on the system, on a path that is passed to `deepspeech-node-wrapper` etc...

 **pros**
-- download the models when needed
+- models added as part of npm install step but not bundled with the npm package or github repository
-- easy to package the electron app, and add the models only if needed/when in use
+- easy to package

 **cons**
-- decoupling of models from `deepspeech-node-wrapper` module might lead to extra uneccessary complexity
+- might slow down npm install if it needs to download 1.8gb to complete